 - What are their market shares?

-Then we will have a look at some example sites based on each platform and comment on the implications of migrating from one platform to another.
-We conclude with our judgment on which CMS might suit your business best and why.
+We have also updated the list of example sites based on each platform and our perspective on the implications of migrating from one platform to another.
+We again concluded with our judgment on which CMS might suit your business best and why.

 To introduce them here is some basic information on each of the CMSs: